villarama37/messenging/README.md

 ./scripts/setup
 ```

+Notes:

-We should only do this once per environment.
+- We should only do this once per environment.
+Do we need to convert this code to a SAM template(?)

 ### Receive Messages